FamilySearch/GEDCOM/specification/gedcom-4-gedzip.md

 Zip archives can encrypt their contained files' contents, with multiple encryption algorithms supported by the zip archive specification.
 Encrypted GEDZIP files are a portable way to encrypt FamilySearch GEDCOM data.
 Only contained file contents are encrypted by zip's encryption: the names and sizes of its contained files are not encrypted.
-Encrypting the entire gdz file with an external encryption scheme can encrypt file names and sizes, but requires an external method for communicating the encryption scheme chosen.
+Encrypting the entire GEDZIP file with an external encryption scheme can encrypt file names and sizes, but requires an external method for communicating the encryption scheme chosen.

 :::note
 A few details about the zip archive format are useful to fully understand GEDZIP: